Fappening 2.0 Continues: Sienna Miller, Kelly Rohrbach & UFC Stars Reportedly Hacked, Naked Photos Leak

-The naked hacking phenomenon dubbed the Fappening 2.0 has reportedly claimed more victims after topless photos of Sienna Miller were allegedly hacked, UFC stars Raquel Pennington, Tecia Torres, Jessamyn Duke and Angela Magana all allegedly had nude photos leak online and actress Kelly Rohrbach’s private photos were reportedly stolen.
+The naked hacking phenomenon dubbed the Fappening 2.0 has reportedly claimed more victims after topless photos of Sienna Miller were allegedly hacked, UFC stars Raquel Pennington, Tecia Torres, Jessamyn Duke and Angela Magana all allegedly had nude photos leak online, and actress Kelly Rohrbach’s private photos were reportedly stolen.

 The latest nude images to leak online come amid a larger naked photo scandal that hit the internet earlier this year, as the phenomenon being referred to as the Fappening 2.0 has already seen nude or nearly nude and topless images of stars including Amanda Seyfried, Demi Lovato, Kate Hudson and Miley Cyrus all hit the web over the past few months.